MapsPeople/docs/src/android/v3/getting-started/directions.md

 After having created our list of search results, we have a good starting point for creating directions between two Locations.
 Since our search only supports a single search, we will hardcode a Location's coordinate into our app, and use that as the basis for our Origin.
 Then we'll create a route, navigate to a view of the navigation details, and show a route on the map from the Origin to the Destination.

-We have created a point called mUserLocation to use as a starting point for directions on `MapsActivity`
+We have already created a point in the basic example, called `mUserLocation` to use as a starting point for directions on `MapsActivity`

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>